Destiny-01/ICP-storychain/README.md

 # 2023 ICP "Fully-On-Chain" Hackathon Project:

-Taleblox is a dapp on ICP  where users may collaboratively create and illustrate unique stories with AI assistance and NFT arts.
+Taleblox is a dapp on ICP  where users may collaboratively create and illustrate unique stories with AI assistance and NFT arts for startup pitches, advertisements, science fiction movies etc.

 # Inspiration
 # Why Taleblox?